christieio/GEOG5995_project/README.md

 This project uses a GNU General Public License v3.0 which can be found within the zip file.
 Details about the development process are also attached under the development_process.pdf / development_process.txt file within the zip file.
+Lidar and Radar data are also accessible within the zip file.

 What the model does:
 The model pulls in and reads two files: lidar and radar data that show the height and area of an iceberg respectively.
 The model uses this data creates a visual plot that shows the coordinates and corresponding heights at each coordinate when hovered over with a mouse.